Taxes and Social Security

 - Most international students are also exempt from paying Social Security and Medicare taxes, which U.S. citizens are required to pay.

-- All international students, even those who earn no money in the United States, must file a tax report with the government every year.
+- All international students, even those who earn no money in the United States, must file a tax report with the government every year through the Form 8843.

-- Individual students must act on their own behalves regarding tax matters, though the International Student Office will act as a resource for students during tax season.
+- Individual students must act on their own behalves regarding tax matters, though the International Student Programs will act as a resource for students during tax season.

 Social Security Number

-- Employment letter (DOCX) signed by your supervisor and the International Student Advisor
+- Employment letter (DOC) signed by your job supervisor and an ISP staff member

 830 Florence St NW

 The Social Security Office in Concord is open from 9am-4pm Monday-Friday.
 You can either go as a "walk-in" appointment or schedule an appointment following the guidance on this page of the Social Security Administration's website.